 Habits of Mind

 There are 16 different 'Habits of Mind' which are different behaviours identified by Art Costa as being crucial to becoming effective learner.
-The children have been exploring some of these in their learning this term, including 'Persistence', 'Questioning and Posing Problems' and 'Managing Impulsivity', with 'Thinking and Communicating with Clarity and Precision' still to come.
+The children have been exploring some of these in their learning this term, including 'Persistence', 'Listening with understanding and empathy', 'Thinking Flexibly', 'Thinking about your thinking', Striving for Accuracy and 'Managing Impulsivity', with 10 more still to come.